 4. Use simple & straight to the point language

 Avoid using words that send people running for a dictionary.
 You don’t want to confuse anyone.
 Terms and conditions will also be scanned by the Google SEO bots.
-Use keywords and incorporate real customer feedbacks.
+Use keywords and incorporate real customer feedback.
 Personalize it to your specific target audience.
 A policy or T&C can be a fun page to demonstrate your commitment to your customers.
 Let them know that even if they don’t love your product, you will still treat everyone with respect, dignity and fairness.

 Hello1010 elaborates their return policy in detail and easy to understand so that customers will not be scared to purchase their travel sim card online.